 If you still have trouble, try this: Set all your camera settings accordingly, as mentioned within this article.
 Set your lens on infinity.
 Compose your shot to the northern skies.
 Take a 20-second test shot.
 Review the photo by zooming into the image.
 Are the stars clear?
 Make a very slight adjustment to the focus ring and shoot again.
 Review the shot again and compare to the first shot.
 Repeat until you have pin-point stars and then leave the focus as is.

 Whatever you do, take care not to bump the focus ring or you’ll need to readjust.
 ALWAYS recheck your focus as the night continues.
 Once I had the focus set perfectly and then later got home to find out that at some point I had accidentally bumped the focus and only a quarter of my shots were clear.
 Not good.

 If your camera has a “Live View Mode”, this can be helpful as well.
 Turn it on and then use the zoom button on your camera to zoom in to a distant feature such as a light on the side of a mountain or a far-away street light.
 Using your focus ring, adjust it until the object is clear.
 Once focused, turn off Live View so you don’t kill the battery too quickly.

 If you’re looking for quick settings, then try these:

 - shutter speed between 15 seconds and 30 seconds

 Next, choose the highest resolution that your camera has the ability to shoot at.
 Every camera is different, so look it up if you don’t know how.
-If your going to keep one manual of anything product that you buy in your life, keep your camera manual and keep it hand at all times.
+If you’re going to keep one manual of any product that you buy in your life, keep your camera manual and keep it handy at all times.

 Adjust your white balance to Automatic with levels around 4000k.
 This will change how warm or cool your photos appear.
 Experiment and adjust to your liking.
 There is not one correct setting here, just the one you prefer.
 Again, if you shoot in RAW, you’ll be able to make adjustments later.